golemfactory/yagna/goth_tests/README.md

 ## Running tests locally

+### Disable UFW (if applicable)

+UFW firewall blocks some of the traffic between containers, so it is required to disable it while running the tests

 ### Building yagna binaries

 Build yagna workspace and copy binaries used by tests to temp directory (can be skipped when using `release-tag` property).